FranklinSites.com Hiking Guide

 Looking at Red Hill from the Mt.
 Livermore summit

-Directions to trailhead: Take Route 113 East past the Squam Lakes Natural Science Center.
+Directions to trailhead: From Route 25 in Holderness, take Route 113 East past the Squam Lakes Natural Science Center.
 The small roadside parking lot and Cotton Mountain Trail trailhead will be on the left shortly thereafter.

 Back to Cotton Mountain Profile